cwsdigital/twill-metadata/README.md

 $ artisan migrate
 ```

-## Upgrading
+## Upgrade Notes
+**v1.0.0**<br />
-Version 1 upwards introduces support for translated metadata.
+This version introduces support for translated metadata.
 This means if you are upgrading from pre-v1.x version in an existing site with content you will need to migrate your content from the columns on the `metadata` table to the `metadata_translations` table.

+**v1.1.0**<br />
+This version drops the translated columns from the `metadata` table.

+**WARNING!
+Do not upgrade to v1.1.x from a pre-1.0 installation on an existing site with content.
+YOU WILL LOSE DATA.**

+If you wish to upgrade to this version, upgrade to v1.0.0 first, then perform any content migrations required.
+Only once you have moved all translatable data from the `metadata` table to the `metadata_translations` table should you upgrade to v1.1.x.

 ## Configuration